(35671) 1998 SN165

-' (provisional designation ') is a trans-Neptunian object from the Kuiper belt located in the outermost region of the Solar System.
+' is a trans-Neptunian object from the Kuiper belt located in the outermost region of the Solar System.
 It was discovered on 23 September 1998, by American astronomer Arianna Gleason at the Kitt Peak National Observatory near Tucson, Arizona.
 The cold classical Kuiper belt object is a dwarf planet candidate, as it measures approximately 400 km in diameter.
 It has a grey-blue color (BB) and a rotation period of 8.8 hours.
 As of 2025, it has not been named.

 Orbit and classification

 orbits the Sun at a distance of 36.5–39.7 AU once every 234 years and 9 months (85,755 days; semi-major axis of 38.06 AU).
 Its orbit has an eccentricity of 0.04 and an inclination of 5° with respect to the ecliptic.
 As of 2021 the object is at 37.2 AU, approaching the Sun until 15 July 2065, when it will come to perihelion.
 The body's observation arc begins at Kitt Peak in September 1998, just eight nights prior to its official discovery observation.

 is a non-resonant cubewano, also known as a classical Kuiper belt object, and is part of the less populous cubewano group orbiting between Neptune and the resonant plutino population.
 It has a low-eccentricity orbit, and thus belongs to the cold population, distinct from the "stirred" hot population with inclinations higher than 5°.
 In a previous publication, the object was originally classified as a plutino.